MicrosoftDocs/ATADocs/ATPDocs/install-atp-step1.md

  > [!NOTE]
  > To successfully log in to Azure ATP, you have to log in with a user who was assigned the proper Azure ATP role to access the Azure ATP workspace portal.
 For more information about role-based access control (RBAC) in Azure ATP, see [Working with Azure ATP role groups](atp-role-groups.md).

-4. Click on the name of the new workspace to access the Azure ATP workspace portal for that workspace.
+4. Click on the name of your workspace to access the Azure ATP workspace portal.

     ![Azure ATP workspaces](media/atp-workspaces.png)

 - Only the Primary workspace can be edited.
-If you want to delete the primary workspace, you must first turn off integrations and set the workspace to be not **Primary** before it is able to be deleted.
+If you want to delete your active workspace, you must first turn off integrations before it is able to be deleted.
-- To edit a Primary workspace, you must first turn off existing integrations in the workspace.

-- Data retention – deleted workspaces do not appear in the UI.
+- Data retention – previously deleted workspaces do not appear in the UI.
 For more information on Azure ATP data retention, see [Aure ATP data security and privacy](atp-privacy-compliance.md).

 >[!div class="step-by-step"]